Skip to content

 Optional

-To make a field optional, we may use t.Optional.
+To make a field optional, use t.Optional.

 typescript